List of most-followed TikTok accounts

 Khaby Lame is the most-followed user on TikTok.

-This list contains the top 50 accounts by number of followers on the Chinese social media platform TikTok, which was merged with musical.ly in 2018.
-As of 2 November 2025, the most-followed individual on the platform is Khaby Lame, with 161.1 million followers.
-He surpassed the previous most-followed account, Charli D'Amelio, on 22 June 2022.
+This list contains the top 50 accounts by number of followers on the Chinese social media platform TikTok, which merged with musical.ly in 2018.
+As of 7 September 2026, the most-followed person on the platform is Khaby Lame, with 162.8 million followers.
+He surpassed Charli D'Amelio, the first user to reach 100 million followers, on 22 June 2022.

 Most-followed accounts

-The following table lists the 50 most-followed accounts on TikTok, with each follower total rounded down to the nearest hundred thousand, as well as a description of each account and their country of origin.
+The following table lists the 50 most-followed accounts on TikTok, with follower totals rounded down to the nearest hundred thousand, describes each account, and gives its country of origin.